-In addition, the remaining Minimum Control Measure BMPs described in Section 2.1 continued to be implemented by Brightpoint as part of the Brightpoint MS4 Program Plan.
-Continued implementation of these BMPs demonstrates implementation of the Brightpoint Chesapeake Bay Action Plan to the maximum extent practicable and demonstrates adequate progress satisfying the following 2013 - 2018 MS4 General Permit special conditions:
+In addition, the remaining Minimum Control Measure BMPs described in Section 2.1 continued to be implemented by Brightpoint as part of the Brightpoint's MS4 Program Plan.
+Continued implementation of these BMPs demonstrated implementation of the Brightpoint's Chesapeake Bay Action Plan to the maximum extent practicable and demonstrates adequate progress.